 Beach Day in a San Simeon

 Pack your sunscreen, umbrella and kids for a day of fun in the sun at William R. Hearst Memorial State Beach, the sunniest spot in San Simeon.
 This beautiful secluded beach boasts a protected cove perfect for swimming, relaxing and kayaking.
-Bring a picnic or walk over to the Hearst Ranch Winery for a glass of wine and a delicious burger from The Truck.
+Bring a picnic or walk over to the Hearst Ranch Winery for a glass of wine.

 Kayak San Simeon Bay